heylucasterra/heylucasterra.github.io/src/posts/Nubank/credit-card-design.md

 ### Joining credit card
 When I joined Nubank, my interest for human behaviour, business, data models and the dry access to credit in my home country swiftly drew me to our core product: the credit card.

-Most of the companies attention was focused on shipping new products and credit card was in need of some design love.
+Most of the company's attention was focused on shipping new products and credit card was in need of some design love.
 I was excited to push it to the next level.

 ### Embracing leadership
 As the company jumped into hypergrowth, it was clear Nubank required more design leaders.
 I stepped up and was fortunate to help build this team from the ground up in a 300+ people org.

-My main contributions were to define interviewing processes, onboard new team members, shape rituals (and empower the team to do the same).
-I also currently collaborate with other cross-functional leaders on longer term strategy, and help define the research and product roadmap for the business unit.
+Some of my contributions include defining interviewing processes, onboard new team members, shape design and product team rituals — and empower the team to do the same.
+I also collaborate with other cross-functional leaders on longer term strategy, and help define the research and product roadmap for the business unit.

-Credit card has been my home at Nubank for the past 3 years and the best team of product designers, user researchers and content strategists I have ever worked with.
+Credit card has been my home at Nubank for the last 3 years and the best team of product designers, user researchers and content strategists I have ever worked with.

 <!-- |   |   |
 |---|---|